The CNE Foundation is a registered charity founded in 1975 to promote interest in agriculture, horticulture, music, art, education and sports.

 In 2013, the Foundation introduced the inaugural Eamonn O'Loghlin Scholarship Fund to honour the memory of Eamonn O'Loghlin, the Canadian National Exhibition's Director of Sponsorship and Partnerships, who passed away suddenly in January 2013.
 The scholarship was established to help post-secondary students, employed by the Canadian National Exhibition, pursue their studies and also to honour the indomitable spirit of Eamonn O'Loghlin, recognizing his love for Canada and his commitment to youth and the community.

-After careful consideration, Ajax's Andrew Clark and Naomi Soeandy of Toronto, Ontario were selected as the 2016 recipients.
+After careful consideration, Scarborough's Anthony Chung and Malka Younas were selected as the 2017 recipients.

 David Bednar Prize for New Canadian Citizens